Get your home holiday-ready 🎄 SEE ALL IDEAS

 Climate, including high water tables, frost lines, harsh winters, and vulnerability to storm surge and high winds, will determine whether a slab or below-grade foundation is chosen.

 When building a house, two main types of foundations are used: slab-on-grade or below-grade foundations with a basement slab.
-Climate, including high water tables, frost lines, harsh winters, and vulnerability to storm surge and high winds, will determine whether a slab or below-grade foundation is chosen.
+Climate, including high water tables, frost lines, harsh winters, and vulnerability to storm surge and high winds, will determine whether a slab or below-grade foundation is the right option.

 Poured Footings